servirtium/demo-javascript-climate-tck/README.md

 Service tests (part of the integration test class) are one thing, but there should always be a smaller number of them than pure unit tests (no I/O, less than 10ms each).
 Teams using this library in a larger application would use traditional in-process mocking (say via [TsMockito](https://github.com/NagRock/ts-mockito)).

 Another dev team could use the recordings, as is, to make a new implementation of the library for some reason (say they did not like the license).
-And they need not even have access to
+And they need not even have access to climatedataapi.worldbank.org.
+Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering.

-Someone wanting to see an example of how to use Servirtium for a NodeJS project would look at ths repo's source.
-Someone wanting to learn Servirtium by tutorial or extensive reference documentation needs to look elsewhere - sorry

 # Building & Tests

-## Yarn installs
+## Yarn dependency installation

 ```
 yarn install
 ```

-## Run tests
+## Running tests

 ```
 yarn test